Key Democratic Senate Incumbents

 Endorsements: IBEW, AFL-CIO, Emily’s List, League of Conservation Voters, Planned Parenthood, and NARAL.

-The Odds: Cook Political Report, Inside Elections, and Sabato’s Crystal Ball all rate the race as leaning Democratic.
+The odds: The Cook Political Report, Inside Elections, and Sabato’s Crystal Ball all rate the race as leaning Democratic.
+Nine recent polls give Baldwin a lead that ranges from 3% to 8%.

 Donations by check can be written to "Tammy Baldwin for Senate" and mailed to: